pahuttun/generic-development-vagrant-box/README.md

 - Uses yarn instead of npm
 - Instead of localhost:3000 use the port you set in Vagrantfile
 - To enable live reloading, which means that the browser reloads when you modify source files, go to your react application folder (if you used create-react-app myapp, then go to folder myapp) and create `.env` file with content `CHOKIDAR_USEPOLLING=true`, save it and restart the react environment

+## Other technologies

+Please try it out and let me know if you found any problems that needs fixing

 # Known issues